Maine ATVing in the Backcountry—Everything You Need to Know

 ATVing on these trails will put you in contact with diverse local wildlife.
 You might see moose, fox, deer, eagles, and more.
 For your safety and that of the animals, exercise caution when you come across these beautiful creatures.
 Give them plenty of space, observe them from a distance and just observe them quietly.
 It’s exciting to see a moose in the wild, but you sure don’t want one coming too close!

 Along with being thoroughly briefed by our ATV guides on how to operate your vehicle, you’ll also need to be aware of the state laws around ATVing.
 You can find a complete list of those here.
 If you’re camping, you will need to get a fire permit, and be sure to bring cash for the campsites (Pay boxes are typically at many campsites for your 24 hr convenience.)

 Get Some Guidance If You’re New To ATVs

 If you’ve never gone ATVing, including a guide on your trip is a smart idea.
-Our experienced and friendly guides can take you out on day trips or overnights.
+Our experienced and friendly guides can take you out on day trips.
 It’s incredibly helpful to have an expert along for the ride to answer questions, introduce you to ATV touring, help with vehicle issues and safety and show you all the best spots to stop.
-If you’re interested in having a guide accompany you, let us know when you book your ATV vehicle.
+If you’re interested in having a guide accompany you, let us know when you book your ATV.

 Learn more about Northern Outdoors ATV rentals & tours.